 The need for Management Plan monitoring is determined primarily based on the potential to provide useful information for source identification, in establishing causes of toxicity, and to evaluate management practice effectiveness.
 This monitoring may consist of water column or sediment sampling, field evaluations, or surveys of agricultural practices.
-Except for monitoring conducted at non-representative sites for legacy organochlorine pesticides, pathogen indicators, and field measurements, Management Plan monitoring performed in 2018 occurred at representative sites for source evaluation and/or compliance purposes.
+Except for monitoring conducted at non-representative sites for legacy organochlorine pesticides, pathogen indicators, and field measurements, Management Plan monitoring performed during the 2019 Monitoring Year (October 1, 2018, through September 30, 2019) occurred at representative sites for source evaluation and/or compliance purposes.

-Based on the evaluations of Management Plan monitoring results through September 2018 and earlier source evaluation efforts, the Coalition has submitted requests to deem complete the monitoring and other requirements for seven Management Plans elements, three of which received approval during the 2018 monitoring year.
+Based on the evaluations of Management Plan monitoring results through September 2019 and earlier source evaluation efforts, the Coalition has submitted requests to deem complete the monitoring and other requirements for eight Management Plans, five of which received approval during the 2019 Monitoring Year and the remaining three were approved in the beginning of the 2020 Monitoring Year.